Home Blog

 FAQ

-ADHD paralysis can appear as being physically or mentally fixed, unable to begin or complete tasks despite desire or intention.
-It could result in irritation, worry, and a feeling of being overburdened by responsibilities.
+Patients who experience ADHD paralysis may appear physically or mentally stuck, unable to begin or complete tasks despite desire or intention.
+It could result in irritation, anxiety, worry, feeling overburdened, or even depressed.

-Sometimes, task paralysis can also affect people without ADHD.
-Anyone dealing with a large number of tasks or lacking efficient coping mechanisms may experience it.
-However, task paralysis can occur more frequently and with greater intensity in those with ADHD.
+Yes, sometimes task paralysis can affect people without ADHD.
+Anyone dealing with numerous or complicated tasks or lacking efficient coping mechanisms may experience it.
+However, people with ADHD struggle with task paralysis more frequently and intensely than the general population.

 Sources